OP-75/Cartpuller2/Readme.txt

 ngrok http --domain=insect-ready-minnow.ngrok-free.app 8080
 (make sure to update the url in all 3 apps after running ngrok) (replace the `--domain` link by you own ngrok static site)

+Bug: Ngrok throttles the connections per minute so you might encounter an error while using the app